Skip to content

 Left image: pull-down active, led is off.
 Right image: PIN_IN is connected with 5V and led is on.

-Of course we can replace bare wires with switches
+Of course you can replace bare wires with switches

 Unfortunately switches becomes a source of a new problems.